Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 {% include math.html %}

 A univariate time series describes a single variable that is measured at different points in time.
-The measurements are typically sequental, and spaced evenly in time.
+The measurements are typically sequential, and spaced evenly in time.
 When analyzing such data, we want to develop a time dependent model that can explain past observations or forecast future trends.
-Usually, each measurement in a time series is influenced by the preceeding data points.
+Usually, each measurement in a time series is influenced by the preceding data points.
 This implies the data is not independent, and standard regression models will not be suitable for the analysis.

 I'll begin this post by describing a special type of time series data, known as a stationary time series.
 In [Section 2](#wolds), we'll discuss Wold's theorem of decomposition, and the use of an autoregressive moving average (ARMA) model to forecast this type of data.
 The ARMA model consists of two halves &mdash;  an auto regressive (AR) half that will be described in [Section 3](#AR), and a moving average (MA) half that will be described in [Section 4](#MA).
 In [Section 6](#ARIMA), we'll describe a modification of the ARMA model which can be applied to nonstationary data.
 The final sections of this post will discuss how to properly implement these models in practice.
 Below is a table of contents to help you navigate these sections.